Lipid bilayers - Part I: Self-assembly

 script for generating structures directly from topologies.

-The gromacs tool insert-molecules
+tool insert-molecules

-can take the DPPC-em.gro
+can take the DSPC-em.gro

 this single-molecule conformation and attempt to place it in a simulation box multiple times at a random position and random orientation, each time checking that there are no overlaps between the consecutively placed molecules.
-For help on any gromacs
+For help on any GROMACS

 tool, you can add the -h